lgrammel/js-agent/docs/docs/intro.md

 ## What is an agent?

-An agent solves a users task in a flexible way by using large language models (LLM), memory (embeddings), and tools (e.g. search, analyzing data, etc.).
+An agent flexibly solves a user's task by using large language models (LLM), memory (embeddings), and tools (e.g., search, analyzing data, etc.).

 A basic agent works like this: